Most modern browsers include the native method

 GET image request.
 This variable applies to both

 s.tl() image requests.
 It requires AppMeasurement 2.17.0 or higher.

 useBeacon variable is ignored when the visitor uses a browser that does not support

 navigator.sendBeacon().
 Use of this variable requires AppMeasurement 2.16.0 or higher.

-There is not a dedicated field in the Data Collection UI to use this variable.
+There is not a dedicated field in the Adobe Analytics extension to use this variable.
 Use the custom code editor, following AppMeasurement syntax.

 s.useBeacon variable is a boolean that determines if AppMeasurement uses the browser’s

 true before calling a tracking function if you want to use the asynchronous nature of